CitouHub/waffler/README.md

 # Waffler
 Waffler is a trade-aid application which acts on the Bitpanda platform via your own API-key.
 You can get your own API-key via your Bitpanda account here [Bitpanda API](https://exchange.bitpanda.com/account/keys).
 The idea is to set up rules for when to buy crypto assets based on price trends.
-To give Waffler its full functionality you need to provide an API key with both `Read` and `Trade` permissions..
+To give Waffler its full functionality you need to provide an API key with both `Read` and `Trade` permissions.

 ## Demo
 Here is a short demonstration of the applicaiton